OpposedDeception/Simple-MP4ToMP3/README.md

 ![image](https://user-images.githubusercontent.com/113610915/204111930-4b00dd57-9152-42bd-93f2-c17e09522391.png)

 ### Windows:
-  Download the build from here.
+Download the build from there.

 Unzip the build in any folder.

 Open the CMD with adminstrative rights

   Run the below command for setting the environment variable